gansai/js-examples/README.md

-This repository contains files which are written while learning javascript experimenting diff javascript packages.
+This repository contains files which are written while
+  \nlearning javascript
+  \nexperimenting diff javascript packages.